-- New Jersey certification in education and completion of three years documented full time teaching experience with a STANDARD New Jersey Instructional Certificate.
-Letter substantiating this should be submitted on letterhead of school district. - · Verification of an earned master's degree through official transcript - Two professional references - Submit a personal statement of a minimum of 2-3 pages describing reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - Personal interview
+- Minimum undergraduate GPA of 3.0 for program entry - New Jersey certification in education and completion of three years documented full time teaching experience with a STANDARD New Jersey Instructional Certificate.
+Letter substantiating this should be submitted on letterhead of school district. - · Verification of an earned master's degree through official transcripts - Two professional references - Writing sample: the writing sample should be an educational paper, related to special education with a minimum of five pages in length - Personal interview

-- ED 522 Application of Special Education Law for Students with Disabilities (3) - ED 527 Assessment Strategies for Students with Disabilities (3) - ED 530 Adaptive Technology for Students with Disabilities (3) - ED 535 Application of Brain-Based Strategies for Students with Disabilities (3) - ED 536 Special Reading Programs for Students with Disabilities (3) - ED 540 The Special Education Teacher as Collaborator (3) - ED 568 Remedial Strategies for Students with Learning Disabilities (3) - ED 614 Practicum in LDT-C I (minimum 45-hour supervised field experience) (3) - ED 615 Advanced Practicum in LDT-C II (minimum 45-hour supervised field experience) (3)
+- ED 521 Educational Practices for Students with Disabilities (3) - ED 525 Academic Assessment and Instructional Planning for Students with Individual Needs (3) - ED 530 Inclusive Classrooms and Technology (3) - ED 535 Neurophysiological Basis of Learning, Theories of Teaching for Students with Individual Needs (3) - ED 540 The Special Education Teacher as Collaborator (3) - ED 559 Psychological Assessment for Learning Disabilities (3) - ED 568 Remedial Strategies for Students with Learning Disabilities (3) - ED 614 Practicum in LDT-C I (minimum 45-hour supervised field experience) (3) - ED 615 Advanced Practicum in LDT-C II (minimum 45-hour supervised field experience) (3)

-Caldwell University will accept the transfer of three graduate credits from another institution of higher learning provided the credits were completed within five years of previous graduate work.
+Caldwell College will accept the transfer of three graduate credits from another institution of higher learning provided the credits were completed within five years of previous graduate work.
 A description of the course must be submitted at the time of application.
 Acceptance is pending review of the course and submission of official transcripts to the program coordinator.